hotdoc/hotdoc/documentation/setup.markdown

 > If your installed version of libgit 2 is older than 0.22.0, this feature will not be enabled

-Hotdoc also needs graphviz to generate object hierarchies, you will thus need to install graphviz-dev
+Hotdoc also needs graphviz to generate object hierarchies, you will thus need to install graphviz-dev, and some libraries it depends depend on the python headers, so you will need to install them too.

 On Fedora this can be done with:

 ```
-dnf install graphviz-devel
+dnf install graphviz-devel python-devel
 ```

 And on ubuntu / debian:

 ```
-apt-get install libgraphviz-dev
+apt-get install libgraphviz-dev python-dev
 ```

 You can then install hotdoc through pypi with: